Definition of Traditional Marketing

 Advertising is non-personal mass communications utilizing mass media (e.g., TV, radio, newspapers, magazines, billboards, etc.) the content of which is selected and paid for by an evidently identified sponsor (the company).

-Personal selling is “personal presentation by the firm’s sales team for making sales and creating customer relationships.”
+Personal selling is a “personal presentation by the firm’s sales team for making sales and creating customer relationships.”
 Personal selling “involves sales presentations, trade shows, and incentive programs.”

 Point-of-purchase (PoP) Communications